-The Application will outline the scope of the assessment for each VC, including regulatory and policy setting, the influence of consultation on the assessment, and the selection of potential effects and indicators to measure potential effects.
+The Application will outline the VCs selected for assessment (see Appendix B) as well as the scope of the assessment for each VC, including regulatory and policy setting, and the selection of potential effects and indicators to measure potential effects.
 When a VC is considered a "pathway" for potential effects on another VC, the Application will identify such linkages.
 This will include a discussion on electromagnetic fields from the power transmission line between the Project substation and BC Hydro Minette Substation.